GooseyHonker/RecursiveSimplicity/VERY incomplete and evolving content.md

 &nbsp; The Universe may strive to be like us, but it seeks not to make us like itself.

-&nbsp; For life goes not backward nor tarries with yesterday.
+&nbsp; For entropy goes not backward nor tarries with yesterday.

 &nbsp; The Universe is the bow from which we as living arrows are sent forth.